DisciplinaOU/disciplina-educator-spa/README.md

-REACT_APP_CONTRACT_X_ADDRESS - stores address of smart contract REACT_APP_AAA - stores url of AAA service REACT_APP_EDUCATOR - stores url of educator service
+REACT_APP_CONTRACT_X_ADDRESS - stores address of smart contract REACT_APP_AAA - stores url of AAA service REACT_APP_EDUCATOR - stores url of educator service REACT_APP_STATUS - stores current status of application.
+Set is as "COMING_SOON" to display this state

 ⚠️ Variables with PROXY postfix serve only to handle requests as proxy url pattern To change them look at `package.json` scripts section.